Updated October 1, 2021

 Real estate crowdfunding is the same as the general crowdfunding described above, but with the specific end goal of real estate investing in mind.

-For example, someone who wants to purchase a $300k duplex as a rental property may have $50k saved up to make that purchase.
-But what happens if they cannot secure a mortgage or swing a loan for the other $250k they owe?
+For example, someone who wants to purchase a $300k duplex as a rental property may have $50k.
+What’s next if they cannot secure a mortgage or swing a loan for the other $250k they need?
 They can reach out to investors or aspiring investors in their network with a phone call, text, or email.
-They can also use a real estate crowdfunding platform, though some of these platforms have requirements that are difficult for the casual investor to meet in terms of project size or accreditation.
+They can also use a real estate crowdfunding platform.
+Some of these platforms have requirements that are difficult for the casual investor to meet in terms of project size or accreditation.

 It’s more relevant to the average consumer by providing an opportunity to invest in the real estate market through crowdfunding platforms, like Crowdtsreet and Fundrise, just as they would put cash in a mutual fund or the stock market.
-Some of these real estate crowdfunding platforms have high thresholds for investors to meet before they can participate, but others, like RichUncle and Fundrise, allow you to invest with as little as $500.
+Some of these real estate crowdfunding platforms have high thresholds for investors to meet.
+Then there are others, like RichUncle and Fundrise, allow you to invest with as little as $500.

 These platforms are typically REITS—real estate investment trusts—which are regulated by specific rules, just as the SEC regulates the stock market.
 But even without these platforms (and even without forming a REIT of your own), you can still crowdfund a real estate investment.